Josverl/PowerTab/readme.md

 for demos and Proof of concepts feel free to use the live configuration page located at: https://powertab.azurewebsites.net/config.html

-**Note: If you use the PoC page, you must be please know it has limited capacity and may change or stop working with no prior notice.**
+**Note: If you use the PoC page, please be aware it has limited capacity and may change or stop working with no prior notice.**
 ## PowerApp onStart or onLoad

 In powerApp you can retrieve the teams context, and store them in global variables  using the Param function `Param("TeamId")`.